mrhan1993/Fooocus-API/README.md

 conda activate fooocus-api
 ```

-and then, run `python main.py` to start app, default, server is listening on 'http://127.0.0.1:8888'
+and then, run `python main.py` to start app, default, server is listening on `http://127.0.0.1:8888`

 > If you are running the project for the first time, you may have to wait for a while, during which time the program will complete the rest of the installation and download the necessary models.
 You can also do these steps manually, which I'll mention later.

 ### venv

-Similar to using conda, create a virtual environment, install requirements, and then start and wait for a while
+Similar to using conda, create a virtual environment, and then start and wait for a while

 ```powershell
 # windows